IEEE-NITK/CodePal/README.md

 - Compiler may be selected and compilation flags can be set through the codepal settings.
 - Perform Stress testing to find a counter test case for your code.
 - Get a personalized experience of viewing details of your Codeforces profile and the status of problem submissions made, by entering your Codeforces handle in the codepal settings.
+- Use the [Atcoder Library](https://codeforces.com/blog/entry/82400) in C++ without any extra setup.

 # Languages Supported